islacrur/Memorix-Pair-Game/README.md

 - The app MUST have a timer display.
 - The app MUST have a scoring system.

+## Extras

+- The app MUST have increasing difficulty levels.
+- The app MUST store the scores in localstorage.

 ## Process
 ### Tecnologies
 For this project we used the technologies requested: